Hamilton, New Zealand: Contemporary history

-Hamilton Central, on the Waikato River, is a bustling retail precinct.
-The entertainment area is quite vibrant due to the large student population.
-The 2008 Lonely Planet guide states that "the city's main street has sprouted a sophisticated and vibrant stretch of bars and eateries that on the weekend at least leave Auckland's Viaduct Harbour for dead in the boozy fun stakes."
-Many of the city's venues and attractions are located on the old Town Belt, including Hamilton Gardens, Waikato Stadium, Seddon Park, and the Hamilton Lake Domain.

 As of 2016, the city continues to grow rapidly.
 Development is focused on the northern end of the city although in 2012 the council made a decision to balance the city's growth by approving an urban development to the south.
 Traffic congestion is increasing due to population growth, though the council has undertaken many road development projects to try to keep up with the rapid growth.
-State Highway 1 runs through the western and southern suburbs and has a major junction with State Highway 3 south of the city centre, which contributes to congestion.
 The Hamilton City Council is building a 2/4-lane arterial road, Wairere Drive, through the northern and eastern suburbs to form a 25 km suburban ring road with State Highway 1, which is due for completion in early 2015, while the New Zealand Transport Agency plans to complete the Hamilton section of the Waikato Expressway by 2019, easing congestion taking State Highway 1 out of the city and bypassing it to the east.

 The rapid growth of Hamilton has brought with it the side effects of urban sprawl especially to the north east of the city in the Rototuna area.
 Further development is planned in the Rototuna and Peacocke suburbs.
 There has been significant development of lifestyle blocks adjacent to the Hamilton Urban Area, in particular Tamahere, and Matangi.